kent-map/kent/docs/20c/20c-terry-biography.md

 Article written by: Carla Danella

-[^ref1] Smallhythe Place is in the hamlet of Small Hythe in Kent.
+[^ref1]: Smallhythe Place is in the hamlet of Small Hythe in Kent.
 Note that some authors quoted refer to the hamlet as Small Hythe and Smallhythe interchangeably.

-[^ref2] Auerbach 395.
+[^ref2]: Auerbach 395.

-[^ref3] Auerbach 149.
+[^ref3]: Auerbach 149.

-[^ref4] ET to GBS, Letter CCLXII, 14 June 1904, from what was then still called The Farm, Small Hythe rather than Smallhythe Place.
+[^ref4]: ET to GBS, Letter CCLXII, 14 June 1904, from what was then still called The Farm, Small Hythe rather than Smallhythe Place.
 Ellen Terry and George Bernard Shaw: A Correspondence 373.

-[^ref5] St John, 354.
+[^ref5]: St John, 354.

-Bibliography:
+### Bibliography:

-Auerbach, Nina (1987) Ellen Terry, Player in Her Time.
-Phoenix House, J. M. Dent & Sons Ltd.
+Auerbach, Nina (1987) _Ellen Terry, Player in Her Time._ Phoenix House, J. M. Dent & Sons Ltd.

-Holroyd, M. (2009) A Strange Eventful History: The Dramatic Lives of Ellen Terry, Henry Irving and their Remarkable Families.
-Vintage Books.
+Holroyd, M. (2009) _A Strange Eventful History: The Dramatic Lives of Ellen Terry, Henry Irving and their Remarkable Families._ Vintage Books.
-St John, C. (1931) (ed.)
-Ellen Terry and George Bernard Shaw: A Correspondence.
-Max Reinhardt.
+St John, C. (1931) (ed.) _Ellen Terry and George Bernard Shaw: A Correspondence._ Max Reinhardt.

-St John, C. (1933) (ed.)
-Ellen Terry's Memoirs.
-Victor Gollancz Ltd.
+St John, C. (1933) (ed.) _Ellen Terry's Memoirs._ Victor Gollancz Ltd.